Gornak40/algolymp/README.md

 Each tool specifies mandatory config variables.
 It is not necessary to fill in the others.

-Put your config file in `~/.config/algolymp/config.json`.
-If you are using Windows, put it in `%APPDATA%/algolymp/config.json`.
+Put your config file in OS specific config directory:

+- `~/.config/algolymp/config.json` on Linux;
+- `~/Library/Application Support/algolymp/config.json` on Mac OS;
+- `%APPDATA%/algolymp/config.json` on Windows.

 Here is an example of a fully filled config: